mmikowski/powercss/README.md

 when you visit a site how the layout often stutters and jumps while loading.
 That's often due to document reflows.

-Second, our single active StyleSheet Object is calculated and optimized by PowerCSS before it is ever applied, which means a large amount of redundany is removed from the sheet compared to a typical cascade.
+Second, our single active Stylesheet Object is calculated and optimized by PowerCSS before it is ever applied, which means a large amount of redundany is removed from the sheet compared to a typical cascade.
 Third, we can cache these sheets and switch between them at will.